It’s an interesting fact that very few of the world’s most successful businesspeople, set out with money or success as their primary target.

 The way forward for smart business owners

-Persistently create value and make it visible.
+Persistently create value and use marketing to make it visible.
 People are extremely attracted to value and they pay a premium for it too.
 Just ask the owner of any high priced Apple product, the owner of a luxury car or the client of any leading service provider.

-Get this right and the money and success take care of themselves.
+Get this right my friend, and the money and success will follow.